cole-mp3/Balaal/README.md

 you need humor to understand its jokes

-and you also need to have general media literacy
+and you also need to have general media knowledge
 ## REQUIREMENTS:
 - A pc
 - A brain